 Bio

 Soto-Díaz began her art studies in Venezuela, and holds a BA in Psychology and Art from Hampshire College, an MA from the California Institute of the Arts and an MFA from Claremont Graduate University.
-As a judoka, she is a member of Bunasawa-Kai Dojo in Costa Mesa and has trained at the Kodokan Judo Institute in Tokyo.
+As a judoka, she studies with Bunasawa Sensei at Bunasawa-Kai Dojo in Costa Mesa, with Osugi Sensei from Sawtelle Dojo, and has trained at the Kodokan Judo Institute in Tokyo.
 She was an Assistant Professor at Hampshire College for five years before relocating to California.
-She was awarded an Oberman Grant Wood fellowship at the University of Iowa, and has also taught at Occidental College and the University of California, Irvine, where she is currently a Research Associate in the Latin American Studies Center.
+At the University of California, Irvine, she is currently a Lecturer in the Art Department, a Community Partner and Artist-Researcher in Dr. Dawn Bounds’ CYFER Lab, and a Research Associate in the Latin American Studies Center.
+She was awarded a Five-College Crossroads in the Study of the Americas Fellowship (Amherst) and an Oberman Grant Wood fellowship at the University of Iowa, and has also taught at Occidental College.
 In the non-profit sector, Soto-Díaz has taught community arts programs for organizations such as Arco Iris, Nuestras Raíces and Casa Latina in western Massachusetts, and the Institute for Arts Education in San Diego.
 She has designed and secured funding for art programs for under-served youth, and also worked as the interim Director for the Public Service and Social Change program at Hampshire College, supervising students working in the community.
+Soto-Díaz lives and works in Southern California.